UW-UPL/resources/README.md

 ## Free Lecture-Series
 - [MIT 6.006: Intro to Algorithms (Fall 2011)](https://www.youtube.com/watch?v=HtSuA80QTyo&list=PL-K_ib5mxHXkBD_3_79TPS8xvcw49pVcc): Covers most of the DSA ideas in CS 300, 400, 240, and 577, with way less nonsense and a lot of great examples and insights.
 - [MIT 6.001: Structure and Interpretation of Computer Programs (SICP) (1986)](https://www.youtube.com/playlist?list=PLE18841CABEA24090): The legendary lecture videos accompanying the [classic (now free) textbook](https://web.mit.edu/6.001/6.037/sicp.pdf) of the same name.

+## Extra
+- [Windows Drama](https://news.ycombinator.com/item?id=30019307): Some rumors about internal engineer vs designer beef within the Windows teams.
+Those who are frustrated by the directions Windows is going might be interested in how organizational drama can affect the development of a product, even one as big and widely used as Windows.